-Nau mai Haere mai – Welcome to Waitangi Treaty Grounds, our most important historic site, with fantastic views over Paihia and across the bay to Russell.
+Nau mai Haere mai – Welcome to the Waitangi Treaty Grounds, New Zealand’s most significant historic landmark, which boasts spectacular views of Paihia and over the bay to Russell.

-Take time to wander through the beautiful grounds of the Waitangi estate, complete with extensive gardens, bush tracks, beaches, and fabulous views over the Bay of Islands and beyond.
-Enjoy an inspiring and interactive full day experience as you discover Waitangi’s two contemporary museums, powerful Maori cultural performances, informative guided tours, lush native forest and gardens, carving studio with live demonstrations, marvel at the scale of Ngatokimatawhaorua, the world’s largest ceremonial war canoes (waka taua), a quality café in tranquil surrounds, and so much more, all with stunning views over the Bay of Islands.
+Take time to stroll through the Waitangi estate’s beautiful grounds, which include extensive gardens, woodland paths, beaches, and spectacular views over the Bay of Islands and beyond.
+Discover Waitangi’s two contemporary museums, powerful Maori cultural performances, informative guided tours, lush native forest and gardens, carving studio with live demonstrations, and marvel at the scale of Ngatokimatawhaorua, the world’s largest ceremonial war canoes (waka taua), and for refreshments the Whare Waka café in tranquil surrounds, and so much more to experience, all with stunning views of the Bay of Islands.

 We also have a large gift shop for all your souvenirs and an all-day onsite cafe, where you can stop and relax

-Te K0ngahu Museum of Waitangi offers our visitors fascinating exhibitions and learning spaces that greatly enhance experiences of the Waitangi Treaty Grounds.
+Te Kongahu Museum of Waitangi provides unique displays and educational spaces that significantly enhance visitors’ experiences on the Waitangi Treaty Grounds.

-Stories of Waitangi, the place and the Treaty, are narrated through high quality exhibitions that use multi-media and strong visual displays.
-Significant taonga (treasures) associated with Waitangi and laden with meaning have made the journey home to help relate our country’s founding story.
+The history of Waitangi, the site, and the Treaty is told via high-quality exhibitions that use multi-media and compelling visual displays.
+Significant taonga (artefacts) related with Waitangi and laden with meaning have made the journey home to help relate our country’s founding story.

-Our main exhibition takes visitors through the entire ground floor of the museum.
-From first tentative contacts to Treaty-making at Waitangi in 1840, the growth of the formal relationship between Maori and the British unfolds.
-The Documents Room allows visitors to investigate the Treaty itself, its travels around the country, the hundreds of people who chose to sign it, and with what expectations.
+Our major display spans the museum’s whole ground level.
+From initial tentative contacts through the signing of the Treaty of Waitangi in 1840, the development of the Maori-British official relationship is traced.
+The Documents Room enables visitors to learn about the Treaty itself, its journey around the country, the hundreds of people who opted to sign it, and the expectations that accompanied their decision.

-The theme of the museum’s main exhibition is the Price of Citizenship.
-The contemporary, immersive and interactive museum is divided into three galleries and incorporates state of the art technology to help bring its stories to life.
+The museum’s major exhibition is titled The Cost of Citizenship.
+The contemporary, immersive, and interactive museum is organised into three galleries and features cutting-edge technology that helps bring the museum’s tales to life.

-The first gallery tells the story of the Maori commitment to the armed forces.
-It includes exhibitions on the New Zealand Wars and the Boer War, with a strong focus on the Pioneer Battalion of World War I and the 28 (Maori) Battalion of World War II.
-The second gallery is dedicated to the 28 (Maori) Battalion’s A Company, most of whom hailed from Northland.
-It tells the personal stories of the soldiers and their families.
-The third gallery acts as a contemplative Whare Maumahara (house of memories) for visitors, descendants and whanau.
+The first gallery chronicles Maori service in the military services.
+It has displays on the New Zealand Wars and the Boer War, with a particular emphasis on World War I’s Pioneer Battalion and World War II’s 28 (Maori) Battalion.
+The second gallery is dedicated to the A Company of the 28 (Maori) Battalion, the most of whom were from Northland.
+It tells the soldiers’ and their families’ personal stories.
+For visitors, descendants, and whanau, the third gallery serves as a meditative Whare Maumahara (house of recollections).

 Waitangi cultural performances Daily Schedule